Prospects for Probing Sub-GeV Leptophilic Dark Matter with the Future VLAST: Sub-GeV DM interactions and their constraints

 The squared matrix element averaged over initial and summed over final spins with 3-momentum transfer $q$ is denoted as $\overline{\left|\mathcal{M}_{{\rm DM}e}(q)\right|^2}$.
 For models with a light mediator ($m_{\rm{MED}} \ll \rm{keV}$), the form factor is $F_{\rm{DM}}(q) = (\alpha m_e / q)^2$~\cite{Essig:2011nj, Essig:2019xkx}.
 In our case, with $m_{\rm{MED}} \gg \alpha m_e$, we take $F_{\rm{DM}}(q) = 1$.

-To better illustrate the impact of DM-electron scattering constraints, we do not include them in the likelihood analysis.
-These limits mainly constrain electrophilic DM, as muonphilic DM interacts with electrons only via suppressed loop-level Feynman diagrams.
-Moreover, they are insensitive to the resonance region.
-Instead, we show these constraints directly in the $(m_{\rm DM}, \bar{\sigma}_e)$ plane, where their effect on the excluded parameter space is more clearly visualized.
+To better illustrate the impact of DM-electron scattering constraints, we do not include these limits in the likelihood function, since they primarily affect electrophilic DM.
+Instead, we display them directly in the $(m_{\rm DM}, \bar{\sigma}_e)$ plane, where their effect on the excluded parameter space is more clearly visualized.
 Detailed results and discussions are presented in Sec.~\ref{sec:result}.

-\item \underline{CMB constraints}\\ Although DM can annihilate into either two leptons ($s$-channel) or four leptons ($t$-channel with two mediators' decay), CMB constraints are sensitive only to energy injection.
-Therefore, we apply the same upper limits from Planck 2018 data~\cite{Planck:2018vyg} for both two-body and four-body lepton final states at the same DM mass.
-The DM annihilation cross-section during the CMB era is denoted as $\sv_{\text{CMB}}$, and its velocity-average $\langle \sigma v \rangle_{\rm{CMB}}$ is
+\item \underline{CMB}\\ DM can annihilate either directly into two leptons ($s$-channel) or into four leptons through mediator decays ($t$-channel).
+CMB anisotropies are sensitive only to the total electromagnetic energy deposited in the thermal plasma, which can be parameterized by the efficiency factor $f_{\rm eff}$ multiplying $\langle \sigma v \rangle/m_{\rm DM}$.
+While in principle $f_{\rm eff}$ differs somewhat between two-body and four-body leptonic final states, the variations are $\mathcal{O}(1)$~\cite{Slatyer:2015jla} and do not qualitatively affect the likelihood function in the sub-GeV mass range relevant to this work.
+Therefore, we simply apply the updated Planck 2018 limits~\cite{Planck:2018vyg} to both channels.